 Control Measures:

-The Skid Steer Loader SWMS must include control measures to eliminate or minimize the risks associated with the use of the equipment.
+The Skid Steer Loader SWMS must include control measures to eliminate or minimise the risks associated with the use of the equipment.
 The control measures should be based on the risk assessment and should be implemented in the following order:

 - Elimination – Wherever possible, the hazard should be eliminated.
 For example, avoiding work at heights where possible.